-25. 18 At trial, direct testimony of experts will be limited to the matters disclosed in their 19 reports.
+- 22. At trial, direct testimony of experts will be limited to the matters disclosed in their reports.
 Omitted material may not ordinarily be added on direct examination.
-Illustrative 20 animations, diagrams, charts and models may be used on direct examination only if they were 21 part of the expert report, with the exception of simple drawings and tabulations that plainly 22 illustrate the content of the report, which can be drawn by the witness at trial or otherwise shown 23 to the jury.
-If cross-examination fairly opens the door, however, an expert may go beyond the 24 written report on cross-examination and/or re-direct examination.
-By written stipulation, all 25 parties may relax these requirements.
-The Court will not permit Federal Rule of Evidence 703 to 26 be used to admit otherwise inadmissible evidence through the expert (i.e., through the "back 27 door").
-At its discretion, the Court may require the parties' expert witnesses to testify 28 immediately following one another, with appropriate explanatory instructions to the jury.

-26. As to damages studies, the cut-off date for past damages will be as of the expert report (or such earlier date as the expert may select).
+Illustrative animations, diagrams, charts and models may be used on direct examination only if they were part of the expert report, with the exception of simple drawings and tabulations that plainly illustrate the content of the report, which can be drawn by the witness at trial or otherwise shown to the Court.
+If cross-examination fairly opens the door, however, an expert may go beyond the written report on cross-examination and/or re-direct examination.
+By written stipulation, all parties may relax these requirements.
+The Court will not permit Federal Rule of Evidence 703 to be used to admit otherwise inadmissible evidence through the expert (i.e., through the "back door").
+At its discretion, the Court may require the parties' expert witnesses to testify immediately following one another - 23.
+As to damages studies, the cut-off date for past damages will be as of the expert report (or such earlier date as the expert may select).
 In addition, the experts may try to project future damages (i.e., after the cut-off date) if the substantive standards for future damages can be met.
 With timely leave of Court or by written stipulation, the experts may update their reports (with supplemental reports) to a date closer to the time of trial.